auliyaf/yolo-object-detection/README.md

 - Auto-scaling & Monitoring: Implement auto-scaling and monitoring for efficiency and scalability.

 ### Bonus Points
-- The Docker image created in this solution can run the code on both CPU and GPU environments, but still doesn't optimized in GPU environment
+- The Docker image created in this solution can run the code on both CPU and GPU environments execution.
+However,this project still isn't optimized for GPU environments.
 - Automation of deployment on a VM or remote server can be achieved using container orchestration tools like Kubernetes or Docker Swarm.